MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/azure-function-resource-group-management.md

 Features and functionality of this article series:

-* Create local Azure Function app project in Visual Studio Code
+* Create local TypeScript Azure Function app project in Visual Studio Code
 * Create function APIs boilerplate code in Visual Studio Code
-* Deploy to Azure Functions
+* Deploy to Azure Functions from Visual Studio Code
-* Create service principal
+* Create service principal with Azure CLI
-* Configure local and remote application settings
+* Configure local and remote application settings with Visual Studio Code
-* Use DefaultAzureCredential in both local and remote environments
+* Use DefaultAzureCredential in both local and remote environments for passwordless connections
-* Use Azure SDKs to use Azure Identity and Azure Resource Management APIs
+* Use Azure Identity and Azure Resource Management SDKs to manage Azure resources
 * Use your local and cloud APIs to create, delete, and list resource groups in your subscription

 [!INCLUDE [Create or use existing Azure Subscription ](../../includes/environment-subscription-h2.md)]